 They have budgets, which consist of operating expenses as well as sources of revenue.
 In the case of the South Coast Air Quality Management District, a significant source of that revenue is the fees collected from stationary sources (manufacturing factories, refineries, gas stations, etc.).

-A complete list of AQMD fees can be found in Regulation III, which currently contains 22 rules.
-Of those, the most common fees that the AQMD can collect are outlined in Rules 301 and 306.
+A complete list of SCAQMD fees can be found in Regulation III, which currently contains 22 rules.
+Of those, the most common fees that the SCAQMD can collect are outlined in Rules 301 and 306.
 The fee rules also include due dates for certain services, such as the annual emission report.

 Let’s look at six of the most common fees that facilities pay.

 1. Annual operating emissions fee (Rule 301 (e))

 For certain facilities, namely those that have emissions over the reporting thresholds, submitting an annual emission report can feel a lot like filing taxes: You prepare an emission inventory and pay fees based on the amount of pollutants you emit into the atmosphere — the more you emit, the more you end up paying.